A taste of a place – Bologna

 We eased into 48 hours without too much of an agenda; just to indulge in our favourite past times; walking, eating and trying to get under the skin of a place.

-Being the birthplace of ragu (it has to be served with tagliatelle) and lasagne, we were fairly confident that Bologna would offer us we the kind of egalitarian food culture we seek.
+Being the birthplace of ragu and lasagne, we were fairly confident that Bologna would offer us we the kind of egalitarian food culture we seek.

-Our VF pal, Stefano was very serious about food and had made several recommendations, so we didn’t hesitate in visiting the Mercato del Erbe.
+In addition, our VF pal Stefano (who was very serious about food), had made several recommendations.
+We wasted no time in heading straight to the Mercato del Erbe.
 Unfortunately our timing was off, hitting it at the tail end of the day, but we got the impression this would be a buzzing lunchtime spot, offering some great street food, as well as loads of atmosphere.

 We enjoyed several Messina beers (with added salt crystals) at one of the bars at the back of the market; Il Tigelle.
 A vibrant little area with a nice indie vibe.
 We had taken the precaution of securing a reservation for dinner at Tony’s (thank you Stefano), a short hop away, so no panic ensued.